London police face backlash after dragging mourners from vigil for murdered woman | Law-Order

 But hundreds of people, mostly women, gathered peacefully at the park in defiance of the ban to pay their respects to Everard throughout the day, including Kate, the Duchess of Cambridge.
 Late on Saturday dozens of police officers marched into the crowd to shouts of "shame on you".
 Scuffles broke out and officers dragged women away from the scene.

 "Last night people were very, very upset, there was a great deal of emotion, completely understandably, and the police, being as they are operationally independent, will be having to explain that to the Home Secretary," safeguarding minister Victoria Atkins told Sky News.
-Home Secretary Priti Patel, the minister in charge of policing, described footage of the incident as "upsetting" and said she had asked police for a full report on what happened.
+Home Secretary Priti Patel, the minister in charge of policing, described footage of the incident as "upsetting".
+The BBC reported she had ordered an independent inquiry after an initial police report left some questions unanswered.

+London Mayor Sadiq Khan also said he was not satisfied with police chiefs' explanation of the events and officers' conduct must be examined.
+An image of officers handcuffing a woman as she lay on the floor was widely shared and condemned on social media.

 "I feel very angry that they think that they have the right to dictate how we mourn and how we react," 24-year old student Lilith Blackwell told Reuters at the bandstand.
 Metropolitan Police Assistant Commissioner Helen Ball defended the officers' actions and said they were faced with a very difficult decision.